History of early Tunisia: Mesolithic era

 Dating to the much more recent Mesolithic era, stone blades and tools, as well as small stone human figurines, of the Capsian culture (named after Gafsa in Tunisia) are associated with the prehistoric presence of Berbers in North Africa.
 The Capsian is that archaic culture native to the Maghrib region, circa twelve to eight kya.
 During this period the Pleistocene came to an end with the last ice age, causing changes in the Mediterranean climate.
 The African shore slowly became drier as the "rain belts moved north".
 Also related to the Berbers are some of the prehistoric monuments built using very large rocks (dolmens).
 Located both in Europe and Africa, these dolmens are found at locations throughout the western Mediterranean.
 The Capsian culture was preceded by the Ibero-Maurusian in North Africa.

 Saharan rock art

 Saharan rock art, the inscriptions and the paintings that show various design patterns as well as figures of animals and of humans, are attributed to the Berbers and also to black Africans from the south.
 Dating these art works has proven difficult and unsatisfactory.
 Egyptian influence is considered very unlikely.
 Some images infer a terrain much better watered.
-Among the animals depicted, alone or in staged scenes, are large-horned buffalo (the extinct bubalus antiquus), elephants, donkeys, colts, rams, herds of cattle, a lion and lioness with three cubs, leopards or cheetahs, hogs, jackles, rhinoceroses, giraffes, hippopotamus, a hunting dog, and various antelope.
+Among the animals depicted, alone or in staged scenes, are large-horned buffalo (the extinct bubalus antiquus), elephants, donkeys, colts, rams, herds of cattle, a lion and lioness with three cubs, leopards or cheetahs, hogs, jackals, rhinoceroses, giraffes, hippopotamus, a hunting dog, and various antelope.
 Human hunters may wear animal masks and carry their weapons.
 Herders are shown with elaborate head ornamentation; a few dance.
 Other human figures drive chariots, or ride camels.